dfelinto/blender-manual/manual/textures/types/image.rst

 To overlay multiple UV images, you have several options:

 - Create multiple UV Textures which map the same, and then use different images (with Alpha) and blender will overlay them automatically.
-- Use the :doc:`Composite Nodes <composite_nodes>` to combine the two images via the AlphaOver node, creating and saving the composite image.
+- Use the :doc:`Composite Nodes </composite_nodes>` to combine the two images via the AlphaOver node, creating and saving the composite image.
 Open that composited image as the UV Texture.
 - Use an external paint program to alpha overlay the images and save the file, and load it as the face's UV Texture
 - Define two objects, one just inside the other.
 The inner object would have the base image, and the outer image the overlaid image with a material alpha less than one (1.0).
-- Use the :doc:`Material nodes <materials/nodes>` to combine the two images via the AlphaOver or Mix node, thus creating a third noded material that you use as the material for the face.
+- Use the :doc:`Material nodes </materials/nodes>` to combine the two images via the AlphaOver or Mix node, thus creating a third noded material that you use as the material for the face.
 Using this approach, you will not have to UV map; simply assign the material to the face using the Multiple Materials

 UV Textures vs. Procedural Textures